jitunmohajan/vscodesetup/Readme.md

 >>
 >>

+>* setting>Editor: Mouse Wheel Zoom >>enable/desable it  so that you can zoom in and zoom out using ctrl+mouse scroll
 >* install CodeSnap for code screen shot
 >* install Meterial icon theme
 >* go to setting than search  mouse wheel zoom and enable it